API Reference¶

 ]

-Register a tool with CapiscIO guard.
+Register a tool with CapiscIO trust-level guarding.

 Parameters: